zapta/apio-wiki-dev/docs/cmd-apio-info.md

 # Apio info platforms

-The command `apio info platforms` lists the platform IDs supported by Apio, with the effective platform ID of your system highlighted.
+The command `apio info platforms` lists the platform IDs supported by Apio and highlights your system's effective ID.

-> [Advanced] The automatic platform ID detection of Apio can be overridden by
-> defining a different platform ID using the `APIO_PLATFORM` environment
-> variable.
-This is generally not recommended.
+> [Advanced] The automatic platform ID detection of Apio can be overridden by defining a different platform ID using the `APIO_PLATFORM` environment variable, though this is generally not recommended.

 ## EXAMPLES

 ```
-apio info platforms   # List supported platform IDs.
+apio info platforms   # List supported platform IDs
 ```

 ## OPTIONS

 ```
--h, --help  Show this message and exit.
+-h, --help  Show this message and exit
 ```

 ---

 # Apio info system

 The `apio info system` command displays general information about your system and Apio installation.
-This is useful for diagnosing setup issues.
+Useful for diagnosing setup or environment issues.

-> [Advanced] The default location of the Apio home directory, where apio
-> saves preferences and packages, is in the `.apio` directory under the
-> user home directory but can be changed using the `APIO_HOME` environment variable.
+> [Advanced] The default location of the Apio home directory—where it saves preferences and packages—is `.apio` under your home directory.
+This can be changed using the `APIO_HOME` environment variable.

 ## EXAMPLES

 ```
-apio info system   # Show system information.
+apio info system   # Show system information
 ```

 ## OPTIONS

 ```
--h, --help  Show this message and exit.
+-h, --help  Show this message and exit
 ```

 ---

 # Apio info colors

-The command `apio info colors` shows how ANSI colors are rendered on your platform, typically for diagnosing color-related issues.
-While the color name and styling is always handled by the Python Rich library, the output is shown using one of three libraries: Rich, Click, or Python's `print()`.
+The `apio info colors` command shows how ANSI colors are rendered on your system, which helps diagnose color-related issues.
+It uses one of three output libraries: Rich, Click, or Python's built-in `print()`.

 ## EXAMPLES

 ```
 apio info colors          # Rich library output (default)
-apio info colors --rich   # Rich library output (same as above).
+apio info colors --rich   # Rich library output (same as above)
-apio info colors --click  # Click library output.
+apio info colors --click  # Click library output
-apio info colors --print  # Python's print() output.
+apio info colors --print  # Python's print() output
-apio sys col -p           # Using shortcut.
+apio sys col -p           # Using shortcut
 ```

 ## OPTIONS

 ```
--r, --rich   Output using the Rich library.
+-r, --rich   Output using the Rich library
--c, --click  Output using the Click library.
+-c, --click  Output using the Click library
--p, --print  Output using Python's print().
+-p, --print  Output using Python's print()
--h, --help   Show this message and exit.
+-h, --help   Show this message and exit
 ```